docksal/docksal/docs/content/core/volumes.md

 #### The Docker Desktop Extension

-- [The Paid Subscription](https://mutagen.io/account/subscription $7/month) which allows for multiple cache directory setups.
+- The Paid Subscription - [Create an account](https://mutagen.io/login) and [then subscribe for $7/month](https://mutagen.io/account/subscriptions) which allows for multiple cache directory setups.
 - The Docker Desktop Extension provides a nice GUI integration with Docker Desktop and thus the maintenance of it is easier.
 - To use it run